CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally: The binding problem

 \subsection{CLIP is a bag-of-words cross-modally}

 In this section, we explain how previous approaches demonstrated the bag-of-words nature of CLIP.
 We reproduce prior results and confirm that CLIP is BoW cross-modally.

-\textbf{Previous approach demonstrating BoWness.} A common approach to demonstrate CLIP’s BoWness behavior is by comparing the embeddings of an image with permutations of its caption \cite{Yuksekgonul2023}.
+\textbf{Previous approach demonstrating BoWness.} A common approach to demonstrate CLIP’s BoWness behavior is by comparing the embeddings of an image with permutations of its caption \citep{Yuksekgonul2023}.
 For example, given an image of an orange square and a blue triangle, possible captions could be ``an orange square and a blue triangle'' and ``an orange triangle and a blue square''.
 The task is to identify the correct caption from these options, where one has correct color-object associations and the other has swapped associations.
 CLIP’s prediction is based on which caption embedding has a higher cosine similarity with the image embedding.

 Ideally, CLIP should exhibit \textbf{cross-modal binding}, or an accurate association of attribute-object pairs across modalities.
 However, CLIP has been reported to be \textbf{cross-modally BoW}, treating the concepts in inputs as an unordered collection.
-These two opposite cases manifest as the correctness of the ranking of cosine similarities for pairs of inputs, as shown in the figure below.
+These opposing behaviors are reflected in how cosine similarities rank input pairs, as shown below.

-\textbf{Replicating BoWness results.} Using this approach on the datasets discussed previously, \textit{our results confirm prior findings}, with accuracy levels close to chance.
-Specifically, we observe \textit{0.56 accuracy on CLEVR, 0.51 on PUG:SPAR, and 0.50 on PUG:SPARE}, indicating that CLIP’s performance is virtually at the level of random guessing.
+\textbf{Replicating BoWness results.} Using this approach on the datasets discussed previously, \textit{our results confirm prior findings}.
+Specifically, when choosing between the two options (correct and permuted), we observe \textit{0.56 accuracy on CLEVR, 0.51 on PUG:SPAR, and 0.50 on PUG:SPARE}, indicating that CLIP’s performance is virtually at the level of random guessing.
 These results strongly suggest that CLIP cannot distinguish between correct and permuted attribute-object bindings.
 CLIP is indeed a bag-of-words model.

-\subsection{CLIP binds concepts unimodally}
+\section{CLIP binds concepts unimodally}

 Prior works evaluating CLIP’s BoW tendencies have relied on assessments that combine both text and image modalities.
 This approach has a key limitation: it does not separate the encoding of attribute-object binding within each modality from the cross-modal matching step.
 As a result, it remains unclear whether CLIP’s BoW behavior stems from limitations in the embeddings themselves or from issues in cross-modal alignment.
 To address this, we examine the \textbf{uni-modal binding}, referring to CLIP’s ability to encode attribute-object relationships independently within each modality.
 By evaluating text and image embeddings separately, we aim to clarify whether each modality alone captures sufficient binding information, shedding light on the roots of CLIP's BoW behavior.